ANSSI-FR/MLA/doc/src/CRYPTO.md

     - the base nonce, and therefore each nonce used, are unique per archive because they are generated from the archive-specific shared secret, limiting the nonce-reuse risk to standard acceptability [^hpke]
     - no more than $2^{64}$ chunks will be produced, as the sequence's type used in MLA implementation is a `u64` checked for overflow.
 As this is a widely accepted limit of AES-GCM, this value is also within the range provided by [^hpke]
     - the tag size is 128-bits (standard one), avoiding attacks described in [^weaknessgcm]
-    - 128KiB is lower than the maximum plaintext length for a single message in AES-GCM (64 GiB)[^weaknessgcm]
+    - 128KiB chunk size is lower than the maximum plaintext length for a single message in AES-GCM (64 GiB)[^weaknessgcm]

 #### Seed derivation